helm/charts/stable/prometheus/README.md

 `pushgateway.service.loadBalancerSourceRanges` | list of IP CIDRs allowed access to load balancer (if supported) | `[]` `pushgateway.service.servicePort` | pushgateway service port | `9091`
-`pushgateway.service.type` | type of pushgateway service to create | `ClusterIP` `rbac.create` | If true, create & use RBAC resources | `true`
+`pushgateway.service.type` | type of pushgateway service to create | `ClusterIP` `pushgateway.poddisruptionbudget.enabled` | If true, Prometheus server PodDisrubtionBudget will be created | `false` `pushgateway.poddisruptionbudget.maxUnavailable` | which is a description of the number of pods from that set that can be unavailable after the eviction.
+It can be either an absolute number or a percentage | `1`
+`pushgateway.poddisruptionbudget.minAvailbale` | which is a description of the number of pods from that set that must still be available after the eviction, even in the absence of the evicted pod.
+It can be either an absolute number or a percentage | `1`
+`rbac.create` | If true, create & use RBAC resources | `true`
 `server.name` | Prometheus server container name | `server`
 `server.image.repository` | Prometheus server container image repository | `prom/prometheus`